-There have been several deaf stars in the media that have made significant contributions to the deaf community and hearing society.
+There have been several famous deaf actors in the media that have made significant contributions to the deaf community and hearing society.

 If not for them and their influence in mainstream entertainment, deaf awareness may not be where it is today.
 These famous deaf people changed the Deaf world by showing hearing society that deafness is not a handicap and that deaf people can do anything.